 This film is up there with some of the best possession movies ever made.
 We think that mixing in the trial aspect did wonders for the film, and provided some much-needed relief from the classic ‘exorcism movie’ tropes.

-Here’s something- this movie became the highest-grossing instalment of both the Friday the 13th and A Nightmare on Elm Street sagas.
+Here’s something notable – this movie became the highest-grossing instalment of both the Friday the 13th and A Nightmare on Elm Street sagas.
 Shot all around the city, the most noticeable location comes from Jason’s lake retreat (our words), which sits at the edge of Buntzen Lake.

 Mostly filmed in Victoria, but also featuring a scene at YVR Airport, this horror-thriller used the world at large as an antagonist, which pretty much created a new horror genre.
 Fun fact, Final Destination was originally thought up as an episode of the X-Files.

 Ever heard of a dybbuk box?
 No?
-Us neither, until we saw this film.
+We neither until we saw this film.
 When Roger Ebert says that it’s one of the best movies to have been influenced by The Exorcist (aka the most influential horror film of all time), then you know that it’s a good watch.
 Then, buy your own dybbuk box on eBay!

 One of the first horror parody movies (although not nearly as nuanced as Cabin in the Woods), Scary Movie gets props for doing it before anyone else.
-Here’s a little fun info- the name is also the working title of the first Scream movie.
+Here’s a little fun fact – the name is also the working title of the first Scream movie.

 The Thing is one of the most iconic horror movies of all time.
 And, we were surprised to learn that a few spots in BC were used for filming.
 In fact, they went even further north than The Grey, choosing the town of Stewart, on the edge of the Alaskan border.
 Rent a cabin up there this winter and see what happens!

 A remake of the 1973 original, The Wicker Man also falls into the ‘camp’ side of horror.
 Plus, you get to see Nicolas Cage scream ‘BEEEESSSS!’ very loudly.
-It’s one of the best bad movies of all time.
+We think it’s definitely one of the best bad movies we’ve seen.

 And that’s our list of the best horror films shot in and around Vancouver.
 We say get a running list going as we creep towards Halloween!
 Each and every one of these picks is good for a scare, a laugh, or maybe both.